jolie/docs/containerization/kubernetes.md

 # Kubernetes
 [Kubernetes](https://kubernetes.io/) is an open-source system for automating deployment, scaling, and management of containerized applications.
 Jolie microservices deployed inside a Docker container can be managed by Kubernetes as well.
-We are going to use what learnt in Docker [section](containerization/docker.md) to deploy a easily scalable application, with multiple containers running the same service behind a load balancer.
+We are going to use what learnt in Docker [section](containerization/docker.md) to deploy an easily-scalable application, with multiple containers running the same service behind a load balancer.
 To run the example a Kubernetes environment is needed, the easiest way to get it is to install [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/).

 ## Deploying "Hello" Jolie service in a container Docker
-Let's make some modifications to `helloservice.ol` used in previous Docker example:
+Let's make some modifications to `helloservice.ol` used in the previous Docker example:

 ```jolie
 include "runtime.iol"